stichtingsem/ecosystem/documentation/implementation-guide-MP.md

 * Setup with alls SIS, LMS and LA parties that you do business with.
 * Implement API endpoints
   * Events api endpoint
-  * Webhook client to register with SIS and LA's
   * Consent flow API
   * Entitlement API (for the MP endpoints)
 * Create a UI for a school administrator to